 Meredith is a writer and art historian who loves to obsess over books, films, TV shows and music.
 She writes adult historical fiction and is currently working on a series set during the 17th-century Scottish Civil Wars, as well as a stand-alone set at the end of the American Revolution.
 Her other passions include archaeology, whisky, traveling, staring off into space and/or daydreaming, baking, and trying not to squeal too loudly when she sees a dog.
 Originally from the US of A, she now lives in London and has a PhD in Venetian art history.
 You can read more about her work on her blog, and follow her on Twitter, Instagram and Pinterest, where she posts about feminism, books, and other lovely things (like dogs).

 Nicole Evans is a writer of fantasy and science fiction.
 She is currently unpublished and is working fervently to get the “un” removed from that statement.
-She has five completed manuscripts: a trilogy about destined heroes that fail anyway, a science fiction standalone that pits the natural desire to love against the natural instinct to kill during the extinction of the human race and a new series about a writer who can’t get published and gets the chance to live a life that all writers dream: as characters in stories.
-She also has two scripts done.
-Currently, she is about to start writing the second of a nine book series while planning two more.
-(If you can tell, she really likes this whole writing thing.)
+She’s written a trilogy about destined heroes that fail anyway, has started a science fiction trilogy that pits the natural desire to love against the natural instinct to kill during the extinction of the human race and the start of a series with the sole goal of fitting in as many tropes as possible into nine books.

 Considering she has run out of space for putting rejections letters up on her wall, Nicole now uses her spare time doing the typical things that nerds do: blogging, dying repeatedly during video games (which she believes is retribution for the characters’ she’s killed), wishing she was the character she is currently reading about and trying to fight off the real world by living in her own head, with varying degrees of success.
+Nicole has a degree in Creative Writing and a minor in Film and Media Studies, and works as an evening librarian assistant.
 You can find her personal blog here and her book review blog here.
-Nicole has a degree in Creative Writing and a minor in Film and Media Studies, and works part-time as a supervisor in a library at the University of Kansas.

 At the age of five or so, You Zhen completed his first book, a work of fiction titled “The Longest Rabbit”.
 It contained illustrations (doodles) and a happy ending.